 PHTA Committees develop and manage many critical programs and initiatives that advance the organization’s mission and success.
 These industry leaders explore vital technical issues that affect our industry and advance the professional practices of PHTA members.

-For more information, email PHTA’s Senior Director of Membership and Client Services Seth Ewing at firstname.lastname@example.org.
+For more information or to join a committee, email PHTA’s Senior Director of Membership and Client Services Seth Ewing at email@example.com.

 The Audit Committee acts on behalf of the boards of directors and oversees all material aspects of PHTA financial reporting, internal control, and audit functions.
 The committee coordinates with other board committees and maintains a strong, positive working relationship with management, external auditors, finance staff, counsel, and other committee advisors.